Last updated on September 19th, 2022 at 04:00 pm

 Telling My Story

-As I refocus on writing my book proposal, I wanted to share more about the book with my 8womendream readers.
-May we all “become the butterfly,” giving ourselves permission to just be our beautiful selves, and finding more love, joy and peace in our lives.
+As I refocus on writing my book proposal, I wanted to share more about my upcoming memoir.
+May we all “become the butterfly,” giving ourselves permission to just be our beautiful selves, and finding more love, joy, and peace in our lives.

 Becoming the Butterfly